jpickett76/rails_vite_inertia_svelte/README.md

 I'm assuming you already have a heroku account, but if not you should probably sign up now, and download their cli.

-Then once you have done that, in your terminal you'll want to create your app and give it a name that actually makes sense, and add the nodejs buildpack:
+Then once you have done that, in your terminal you'll want to create your app and give it a name that actually makes sense, and add the nodejs buildpack and the ruby buildpack.
+Make sure nodejs is first, otherwise you will end up with a build error.
 ```
 heroku create your_app_name
 heroku buildpacks:add heroku/nodejs